watsutaz/terra/README.md

 # How to Run
 1. shell$ export AWS_ACCESS_KEY_ID="<YOUR AWS ACCESS KEY ID>"
 2. shell$ export AWS_SECRET_ACCESS_KEY="<YOUR SECRET ACCESS KEY>"
-3. unzip git directory and files
-4. shell$ terraform init
+3. shell$ terraform init
-5. shell$ terraform plan
+4. shell$ terraform plan
-6. shell$ terraform apply
+5. shell$ terraform apply
     Type "Yes" whem prompted "Do you want to perform these actions?"
-7. Public_ip address will be displayed on screen
+6. Public_ip address will be displayed on screen

 # Testing
 1. On a browser access the public ip via http